bndra/Gaussian-Blur-Parallelization/README.md

 # Gaussian-Blur-Parallelization
 Several NVIDIA CUDA C++ implementations of a Gaussian Blur operation.
 Sequential, partially parallel, fully parallel implementations were made, each as an upgrade to the last.
+Created as an exercise in learning CUDA C++.

 Performs the blur on a randomized 16*16 greyscale pixel matrix; aka a 2D array of 8 bit unsigned integers.